alok-108/kraftkit/README.md

 ## Installation

 You can quickly and easily install KraftKit using the interactive installer.
-Simply run the following command to get started:
+Run the following command to get started:

 ```shell
 curl --proto '=https' --tlsv1.2 -sSf https://get.kraftkit.sh | sh